-CyberKnife joined the QEHB Cancer Centre’s cancer-fighting toolkit in 2013, and was entirely funded by generous donations to QEHB Charity.
+CyberKnife joined the QEHB Cancer Centre’s cancer-fighting toolkit in 2013, and was entirely funded by generous donations to UHB Charity.

 CyberKnife treated over 500 patients within the first three years following installation.
 For many, this has meant that tumours which were previously considered inoperable have now been successfully treated.
 Thanks to your support in bringing CyberKnife to the QE, people have been given a second chance at life.

-QEHB Charity has funded a teacher for the Teenage Cancer Trust Young Person’s Unit at QEHB.
+UHB Charity has funded for specialist teachers for the Teenage Cancer Trust Young Person’s Unit at QEHB.

-QEHB Charity has also funded ‘Grab Bags’ for each patient at YPU.
+UHB Charity has also funded ‘Grab Bags’ for each patient at YPU.
 Containing toiletries to console cables and coffee vouchers, the bags are designed to be welcoming and calming to the patients coming to be treated on the unit.
-Alongside this, QEHB Charity, with your support, funds DVDs, Xbox games, a music teacher and a weekly ‘Pizza Night’ for teenagers with cancer.
+Alongside this, the Charity, with your support, funds DVDs, Xbox games, a music teacher and a weekly ‘Pizza Night’ for teenagers with cancer.

 Toys for children with cancer

-Children suffering from cancer come from all over the Midlands to the Queen Elizabeth Hospital Birmingham for radiotherapy treatment.
+Children being treated for cancer come from all over the Midlands to the Queen Elizabeth Hospital Birmingham for radiotherapy treatment.

 Radiotherapy is a gruelling six-week long course of treatment.
 For each treatment, children are placed under anaesthetic in order to ensure that they do not move.
 This means that the young patients often awake disorientated and frightened.